Fluffernuttersandwich/Smorgasbord/README.md

 >
 > I have seen some user reports saying 16Gb of RAM is/isn't enough for the Descent.
 Your Mileage May Vary(YMMV).
 >
-> I was able to create and play on a 6k Descent RWG-ed map using a 10 year old gaming laptop with 32 Gb of RAM.
+> I was able to create and play on a 6k Descent RWG-ed map using a 10 year old gaming laptop with 32 Gb of slow RAM.
 >
 > If you are getting unexplainable Crash-to-Desktop (CTD), and Crash-Report logs saying:
 >